 The U.S. Department of Veterans Affairs (VA) is probably most well-known for providing veterans with health care coverage and medical services, but the VA also offers a wide array of other benefits to servicemembers and their families.
 One such program offers qualifying vets a monthly monetary benefit to supplement their income.
 This benefit is known as the basic veterans pension.

-An “improved” version of the basic pension called the “housebound” pension is available to veterans who have limited income and are confined to their immediate premises due to a permanent disability.
+An “improved” version of the basic pension called the “housebound” pension is available to veterans who have limited income and assets and are confined to their immediate premises due to a permanent disability.
 These funds can help offset the everyday costs of living and the costs of long-term care, which can be provided in a veteran’s home or in a residential setting, such as an independent living community or an assisted living facility.

 Eligibility Requirements for the Housebound Pension